Aircraft deicing

 Typical de-icing agents:

-The continuous monitoring of the ADL concentration in wastewater (pollution level) ensures compliance with water protection regulations at all times.
+The continuous monitoring of ADL concentration in wastewater (pollution level) ensures compliance with water protection regulations at all times.
 At the same time, costs are reduced by targeted introduction into the recycling plant.